al1brn/geonodes/docs/4d/index.md

 The piece of code below shows how to use `V4` class.
 - The `Input` constructor creates two input sockets suffixed by 'V' and 'w' (`"I V"` and `"I w"` for the first vector for instance)
 - `normalized` returns a normalized version of the 4-vector.
 Here, it also returns an error if the vector is null
-- In the layout frame, operations are performed on the 4-vectors
+- In the layout frame, operations are performed on the 4-vectors using standard python syntax (just take care place `V4` instance first when operating with a value factor)

 ``` python
     with GeoNodes("Normalize 3-Basis", is_group=True, fake_user=True, prefix=g_maths) as tree: